Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Methodology

 \end{itemize}

-A number of identified articles present ontologies that are not described in great detail and have no reference to the actual ontology files (RDF/OWL), making their evaluation hard to achieve.
-Furthermore, some available ontology efforts do not offer an additional supporting publication and, most of the times, not even proper documentation.
+A number of articles presented contain ontologies that are not described in great detail and offer no reference to the actual ontology files (RDF/OWL), making their evaluation challenging.
+Furthermore, some open-source ontologies do not provide supporting documentation or a publication.